RNA Dynamics and Interactions Revealed through Atomistic Simulations: DISCUSSION

-Overall, the predictive power of atomistic simulations has shown steady improvement.
-This progress is largely driven by increased efforts to validate simulations against experimental data and to use such data to guide the refinement of force-field parameters.
+The predictive power of atomistic simulations has steadily improved, driven by systematic validation against experiments and refinement of force-field parameters.
 Modern RNA force fields now incorporate insights from quantum mechanical calculations alongside empirical tuning informed by experimental observables.
-Still, some classes of RNA---such as G-quadruplexes, UNCG tetraloops, and kink-turn motifs---remain difficult to model accurately, and no universal correction has yet been identified.
+Still, some RNA classes---such as G-quadruplexes, UNCG tetraloops, and kink-turn motifs---remain challenging, with no universal correction yet identified.
 This suggests that some limitations may be intrinsic to current empirical frameworks.
-Although the parameter space of classical force fields is vast and remains only partially explored, inherent approximations such as fixed charges and non-polarizable models imply that their performances may be nearing a plateau.
-Future advances could come from the large-scale reparameterization of polarizable force fields, which capture electronic response more faithfully, or from alternative approaches based on machine learning.
-Neural network potentials, in particular, offer flexible functional forms and may prove easier to retrain across diverse chemical and structural environments, at the price of disregarding physical wisdom and requiring larger training sets.
-To address persistent limitations, the field has progressively turned to integrative modeling strategies that combine experimental restraints with simulation.
-These approaches not only mitigate force-field inaccuracies but also provide atomistic interpretations of sparse or low-resolution data.
+Although the parameter space of classical force fields is vast and only partially explored, approximations such as fixed charges and non-polarizable models imply that their performance may be nearing a plateau.
+Future advances could come from the large-scale reparameterization of polarizable force fields, which better capture electronic response, or from machine learning-based approaches.
+Neural network potentials, in particular, offer flexible functional forms and can be retrained across diverse chemical and structural environments, at the price of disregarding physical wisdom and requiring larger training sets.
+To address persistent limitations, the field increasingly relies on integrative modeling strategies combining experimental restraints with simulation.
+These approaches not only mitigate force-field inaccuracies but also provide atomistic interpretation of sparse or low-resolution data.
 Importantly, they are model-agnostic and can be applied to classical, polarizable, or machine-learned potentials alike.

-Finally, conformational ensembles generated through simulations---especially when refined using experimental data---are emerging as valuable training inputs for generative AI models.
-These models hold promise for directly predicting RNA structure and dynamics, opening new avenues for discovery and design.
-Looking ahead, continued progress will depend on close collaboration between computational and experimental communities.
-Shared benchmarks, open datasets, and reproducible workflows \cite{amaro_need_2025} will be essential to systematically assess emerging methods and translate simulation insights into testable hypotheses.
+Finally, simulated conformational ensembles---especially when refined using experimental data---are emerging as valuable training inputs for generative AI.
+Continued progress will depend on close collaboration between computational and experimental communities.
+Shared benchmarks, open datasets, and reproducible workflows \cite{amaro_need_2025} will be essential to assess emerging methods and translate simulation insights into testable hypotheses.